Drassil/git-wiki-theme/docs/TrinityCore-to-AzerothCore-characters-migration.md

 - 4_CLEANUP_AND_CONVERT_SPELLS
 - 5_FINAL_CLEANUP

+Run the following file no.6 on your Trinitycore Auth Database

+- 6_AUTH_CONVERTER

 Change the `worldserver.conf` of your AzerothCore server to point to your converted (ex TrinityCore) characters database and start the `./worldserver`